edemirkan/tftc-joystick-resources/Readme.md

 ## How can I fix my endless roll / spinning?
 First, make sure to disable the `Rudder` in the in-game menu which can be accessed by pressing `ESC` key.
 Using the Joystick Configurator, you can also modify the axis controls or even bind an axis to a non-existent controller ID in the joystick configurator to stop some rolling or spinning issues.
 If you for some reason don't have a joystick or even a controller, the game can even be controlled purely by keyboard and mouse.
 To do this, use the `Babu Frik Configurator` to turn on joystick emulation and set the mouse sensitivity.

-## The hat buttons on my XXXX brand Joystick is acting weird.
-Instead of 1 click = 1 input, it just keeps spamming and repeats my input.
+## The hat buttons on my Joystick is acting really weird.
+Instead of registering a single input, it just keeps spamming and repeating...

 Enable the checkbox that says "Use the POV as regular buttons” in the Settings tab of Joystick Configurator.